Dealing with Employee Tips as an Employer

 A service charge, on the other hand, is a required amount.
 It doesn't matter what the business calls it.
 Some examples of a service charge might be:

 - A fee for a banquet event

 - Hotel room service charges

-- Bottle service charges t nightclubs or restaurants.
+- Bottle service charges in nightclubs or restaurants.

 When Must an Employee Report Tips to the Employer?

 If the employee takes in $20 or more in tips in a month, they must report all cash tips received.
 Cash tips include tips received from customers directly or shared with other employees, tips on credit or debit cards given to the employee.